 R% 2012: 54 Romney: 54.7 Johnson: 62.9

 Heppler has been on the board since 2002.
 In 2012, he defeated Tom Novak, who had applied for an open seat claiming to be an independent and received the votes of all the democrats.
-Turluck, who finished third in the 2012 primary, is running again.
+Heppler won the 2014 primary with 53% over Linda Winters (29%) and Neal Turluck (17%), who finished third in the 2012 primary.

 District 7 [Comstock, Galesburg, Charleston, Climax, Wakeshma] Lean Republican